Partnerships: We are very pleased to partner with these organizations:

 Facilitates LSVT® BIG, an ongoing support group for those who have completed at least eight sessions of LSVT® BIG therapy.
 The weekly group, LVST® BIG support group, is led by LSVT® BIG trained occupational and physical therapists.

-Facilitate two weekly Aqua Fitness Classes for People with Parkinson’s disease and their Care Partner in their Kay & Jim Morrissey Advanced Therapy Center salt water therapy pool.
+Facilitates two weekly Aqua Fitness Classes for People with Parkinson’s disease and their Care Partner in the Kay & Jim Morrissey Advanced Therapy Center salt water therapy pool.

 Facilitates a support group for Care Partners of people with Parkinson’s disease who understand the unique challenges of caring for someone with this very complex neurological disorder.

-In partnership between University of Louisville Medical School, University of Louisville College of Education & University of Louisville Physicians the PD Buddy Program was created.
-This program pairs first-year medical students with people diagnosed with Parkinson’s disease for one year.
-The purpose is to enhance medical student education, as well as serve as a community outreach tool in improving aspects of quality of life of participating patients.
+The PD Buddy Program was created through the partnership of the University of Louisville Medical School; University of Louisville College of Education; and University of Louisville Physicians.
+The Buddy Program takes place each year from September 14 through April 14.
+It pairs a first-year medical student with a person diagnosed with Parkinson’s disease.
+The purpose is to enhance medical student education, as well as to serve as a community outreach tool in improving aspects of quality of life of participating patients.
 Sponsored by KentuckyOne Health.

 As a partner organization, along with 175 other organizations, we are building a better connected and more effective Parkinson community.
 This cross-pollination within the global Parkinson community allows for a robust exchange of ideas and a valuable networking experience.

-Facilitate Medication Therapy Management specific for those with Parkinson’s disease.
-This course covers basics of PD medications, important points of when to notify your MD or Pharmacists, food and drug interactions, main counseling points, drug-nutrient depletion, and appropriate nutritional supplements.
+Facilitates Medication Therapy Management specific for those with Parkinson’s disease.
+This course covers the basics of PD medications, important points of when to notify your MD or Pharmacists, food and drug interactions, main counseling points, drug-nutrient depletion, and appropriate nutritional supplements.